riccardobernardi/riccardobernardi.github.io/README.md

 ## Technical Skills

 - Good background in mathematics, statistics and information technology.

-- Python, involved in Google Revenue Customer Predictions on Kaggle, good in use of frameworks and libraries like: Jupyter Notebook, Numpy, Scipy, ScikitLearn, Pandas, LGBM, XGBoost, LARK, ANTLR and many others.
-All my thesis are in python.
+- Python: involved in Google Revenue Customer Predictions on Kaggle, good in use of frameworks and libraries like: Jupyter Notebook, Numpy, Scipy, ScikitLearn, Pandas, LGBM, XGBoost and many others.
 - Java: wrote a library to manage graphs with statistical/graphical/algorithmic operations such as Markov Chains to find Pi-matrix(on my github).
 Use of libraries and frameworks like: Android Studio, swing
 - R / Rstudio: statistical data analysis, data science
-- C / C++: concurrency, semaphors, inheritance, meta-programming
+- C / C++: concurrency, semaphors, inheritance, meta-programming, OOP
-- Full-stack MEAN developer: typescript, javascript, THREE.js, Angular, MongoDB,Express, SocketIO
+- Full-stack MEAN developer: typescript, javascript, THREE.js, Angular, MongoDB,Express, SocketIO, NodeJS, OAuth.
-- Domain Specific Languages(DSLs) use of ANTLR, LARK
+- Domain Specific Languages(DSLs) Engineering through the use of ANTLR and LARK
+- Database experience with PostgreSQL, MongoDB, RedisDB, DynamoDB
-- other skills, ask please
+- other skills available such as php, SQL, Html, css (in general ask please)

 ## Certifications